 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you improve the relationship you have with yourself.
+Speak to an accredited and experienced therapist to help you improve the relationship you have with yourself.
 Simply click here to connect with one via BetterHelp.com.

 To be your own best friend is the greatest gift you can give yourself.

 Life is hard.
 Friends come and go.
 Relationships will start and end.
 But the one thing that is consistent through everything else is you will spend your life with yourself.